· Mason Everett · Reviews · 6 min read

 FAQ

 What is the best planer for beginners?
-The CRAFTSMAN CMEW320 or WEN PL1252 are excellent choices.
-They are affordable, easy to operate, and capable of handling most DIY projects without overwhelming settings.
+The WEN PL1252 or the CRAFTSMAN CMEW320 are excellent for beginners.
+They are simple to operate, relatively affordable, and provide enough power to learn the basics of stock preparation without a massive financial commitment.

 What brands make the best planer?
-DEWALT is the market leader for benchtop units.
-WEN dominates the value/budget sector.
-Makita and Bosch also make excellent handheld professional models.
+DEWALT is currently the leader for benchtop units.
+WEN is the top choice for value and spiral technology at lower prices, while Makita and Bosch make excellent handheld options.

 How long do planer typically last?
-With proper maintenance (brush changes, cleaning), a quality benchtop planer can last 10-20 years in a hobbyist shop.
-Handheld units can last just as long if not dropped.
+A well-maintained benchtop planer can easily last 10-15 years in a hobbyist shop.
+Hand planers can last even longer if the brushes and belts are replaced periodically.

 Final Verdict